Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Blind Network Revenue Management under Limited Switches

-Plugging $s=(K-1)\log_2\log_2 T+d+1$ into Algorithm \ref{alg:bsse} (or Algorithm \ref{alg:bsse2}) and Theorem \ref{thm:BlindNRMUB}, we obtain an algorithm that achieves the optimal $\widetilde{\Theta}(\sqrt{T})$ regret for the classical \bnrm and \bwk models (up to logarithmic factors), while using only $O(\log\log T)$ switching budget.
-Note that $\Omega(\log\log T)$ switching budget is necessary for obtaining the $\widetilde{\Theta}(\sqrt{T})$ regret even in the simpler \mab setting, see \cite{simchi2019phase}.
-Our algorithm and result thus answer the first question in Section~\ref{sec:Questions}, that a total number of $\Theta(\log\log T)$ switching budget is necessary and sufficient to achieve the optimal $\widetilde{\Theta}(\sqrt{T})$ regret for the classical \bnrm and \bwk models.
-Compared with existing optimal algorithms for \bnrm and \bwk which require $\Omega(T)$ switching cost in the worst case, our algorithm achieves a \emph{doubly exponential} (and best possible) improvement on the switching cost.
+Plugging $s=(K-1)\log_2\log_2 T+d+1$ into Algorithm \ref{alg:bsse} (or Algorithm \ref{alg:bsse2}) and Theorem~\ref{thm:BlindNRMUB} (or Proposition~\ref{prop:BwKUB}), we obtain an algorithm that achieves the optimal $\widetilde{\Theta}(\sqrt{T})$ regret for the classical \bnrm problem, while using only $O(\log\log T)$ switching budget.
+Note that $\Omega(\log\log T)$ switching budget is necessary for obtaining the $\widetilde{\Theta}(\sqrt{T})$ regret even in the simpler \mab setting, see \cite{simchi2023phase}.
+Our algorithm and result thus show that a total number of $\Theta(\log\log T)$ switching budget is necessary and sufficient to achieve the optimal $\widetilde{\Theta}(\sqrt{T})$ regret for the classical \bnrm problem.
+Compared with existing optimal algorithms that require $\Omega(T)$ switching cost in the worst case, our algorithm achieves a \emph{doubly exponential} improvement on the switching cost.

-\subsubsection{Regret Impact of Resource Constraints}
+\subsubsection{Regret impact of resource constraints.}

-Combining Theorem~\ref{thm:BlindNRMUB} and Theorem~\ref{thm:BlindNRMLB}, we can see that for any switching budget $s$, the optimal regret of the \lsbnrm problem is in the order of $\widetilde{\Theta}\left(T^{\frac{1}{2-2^{-\left\lfloor\frac{s-d-1}{K-1}\right\rfloor}}}\right)$.
+Combining Theorem~\ref{thm:BlindNRMUB} and Theorem~\ref{thm:BlindNRMLB}, we can see that for any switching budget $s$, the optimal regret of the \lsbnrm problem is on the order of $\widetilde{\Theta}\left(T^{\frac{1}{2-2^{-\left\lfloor\frac{s-d-1}{K-1}\right\rfloor}}}\right)$.
 This suggests that given a fixed switching budget $s$, an increase in the number of resources $d$ may result in an increase in the order of the optimal regret.
 To the best our knowledge, this is the first result of such kind that explicitly characterizes how the dimension of the resource constraints makes a stochastic online learning problem ``harder''.
 In other words, an increase in the number of resources increases the required number of switches to achieve a same regret bound.
-Note that both the classical \mab problem and the \bnrm / \bwk problem studied in the literature essentially exhibit the same optimal regret rate in the order of $\widetilde{\Theta}(\sqrt{T})$ (in the standard regime), where the order of $T$ is not affected by the dimension of the resource constraints.
-Our results indicate intrinsic separations of the optimal regret rates associated with the dimension of the resource constraints, due to the existence of a switching constraint.
+Note that both the classical \mab problem and the \bnrm problem studied in the literature essentially exhibit the same optimal regret rate on the order of $\widetilde{\Theta}(\sqrt{T})$, where the regret rate is not affected by the dimension of the resource constraints.
+Our results indicate a separation of the optimal regret rates associated with the dimension of the resource constraints, due to the existence of a switching constraint.